JiriKursky/Custom_components/turnoffon/README.md

 *Why there is climate_02?*

 during setup is turnoffon create for each timer its children.
 Parent is turnoffon.climate.
+It is creating climate_01 for 8-11 and climate_02 for 21-22.

+Calling this service will change interval from 21-22 to 19:15-19:16.
+There is in example force_run = false.
+It means that after restart will it stay in 19:15-19:16.
+In case force_run = true it will ignore or your changes via service.